How to Make the Best Homemade Firestarters with Only Three Ingredients

 Instructions for how to make homemade firestarters using wood wool, beeswax, and liquid cooking oil.
-It takes about thirty minutes, start to finish, and they light up in a flash.
+They look and act just like purchased firelighters but are much less expensive to make.
+This DIY project takes about thirty minutes, start to finish, and the firestarters light up in a flash.

 Starting fires can be a pain without firestarters.
 They go out, don’t catch, and basically drive you mad.
 If you build your fire with something safe and very flammable though, it’s simple and you can be on your way to a roaring fire in no time.
 We couldn’t live without them for our wood stove in winter!
 However, many firestarters that are sold in shops contain ingredients that you may not want in your home or BBQ.
 Instead, follow these instructions for how to make homemade fire starters at home.
 It’s a simple craft project that doesn’t take long, is extremely satisfying, and costs practically nothing.

 This project shows you how to make twenty lightweight homemade firelighters using wood wool, beeswax, and cooking oil.
 You’ll also need a few pans and other common kitchen items.
 Once made they can last indefinitely and you only need a couple at a time to start a fire, though you can use 1-4 at a time.
 More on how to use them in your BBQ, pizza oven, wood stoves, open fire, campfires, or to start a fire in your beekeeping smoker below.